gary-rowe/SimpleScaffolding/README.md

 }
 ```

-Using the above, the generic templates built from the `User` will be used to produce the equivalent for `Role` and
+Using the above, the generic templates built from the `AdminUser` will be used to produce the equivalent for `Role` and
 `Customer`.
 For example `MongoRoleReadService` and `MongoCustomerReadService`.
 If you have been careful with what was
-included in the original `User` then the produced code will act as good launch point for the new entities.
+included in the original `AdminUser` then the produced code will act as good launch point for the new entities.

 ### And once again...

 Run `Scaffolding.main()` with `scaffolding.js` set as above.
 Then take a look under `src/main/java/uk/co/froot/example/dto`.
 You'll notice that the original `admin_user.AdminUser` has been substituted for `role.Role` and `customer.Customer`.
 Even the internal
 documentation has been filled in.
-If

 #### TIP: Use your IDE's version control view to strip out unwanted templates